Active Learning for Point Cloud Semantic Segmentation via Spatial-Structural Diversity Reasoning: Methodology

 \subsection{Labeling for the Candidate Superpoints}

-In this section, we propose a novel labeling strategy based on click cost measurement that effectively mitigates the noise problem introduced by traditional dominant labeling~\cite{cai2021revisiting}.
-Note that sometimes noise-aware iterative labeling strategy may cause one superpoint to consume multiple clicks, which results in many of the candidate superpoints will be returned to the unlabeled set with no click budget.
+In this section, we first introduce a click-based annotation cost measurement.
+Then, we propose a novel labeling strategy based on click cost that effectively mitigates the noise problem introduced by traditional dominant labeling~\cite{cai2021revisiting}.

-\textbf{Annotation Cost Measurement.} In the experimental environment, researchers use the ground truth annotation of the samples to simulate the annotation from the oracle~\cite{siddiqui2020viewal}.
-Different from annotators whose budget may be measured in time or money, previous work proposed to use the number of labeled points as a substitute of the real annotation cost~\cite{cai2021revisiting}.
-At present, with the development of region-based approaches~\cite{cortes2019region}, some approaches~\cite{mackowiak2018cereals,CollingRGR21,cai2021revisiting} advocate the click number instead of the number of labeled points as a more realistic measurement of annotation cost.
-In our work, we consider one-click operation can assign the class of one region based on the traditional dominant labeling strategy~\cite{cai2021revisiting}.
-Thus, we use the number of clicks as the annotation budget of the labeling phase of active learning.
+\textbf{Annotation Cost Measurement.} In the experimental environment, researchers adopt the ground truth annotation of the samples to simulate the annotation from the oracle~\cite{siddiqui2020viewal}.
+Due to the difficulty in comparing time and money costs, previous works propose to use the number of labeled points as a substitute for the real annotation cost~\cite{cai2021revisiting}.
+More recently, with the development of region-based approaches~\cite{cortes2019region}, some approaches~\cite{mackowiak2018cereals,CollingRGR21,cai2021revisiting} advocate adopting the click number instead of the number of labeled points as a more realistic measurement of annotation cost.

+In this work, we consider that a one-click operation can assign a semantic category to one superpoint based on the dominant labeling strategy~\cite{cai2021revisiting}.
+Thus, we use the number of clicks as the annotation cost in the labeling phase of active learning and the methods are fairly compared using the same annotation budget.